Book Circle

 #1. highlight primary task of book discovery

+4/5 participants were unaware of where to start when creating a book circle.
 I reorganized the information hierarchy to make the primary task more prominent for users.
 Since the main goal is to create a book circle based on a story, I placed the book discovery process at the center of the page as the first step, making it more intuitive and accessible.

 Before